 Instruction to Editor: Update REVme D0.3 P3452L2 as shown below:

 The parameters in Table 18-1 are defined as part of the TXVECTOR parameter list in the PHY-TXSTART.request and PLME-TXTIME.request primitives.
+Any additional parameters in Table 15-1, Table 16-5 and Table 17-1 are also defined as part of the TXVECTOR parameter list when the TXVECTOR parameter MODULATION is ERP-DSSS, ERP-CCK and ERP-OFDM, respectively.

 Instruction to Editor: Update REVme D0.3 P3453L30 as shown below:

 The parameters in Table 18-3 are defined as part of the RXVECTOR parameter list in the PHY-RXSTART.indication primitive.
+Any additional parameters in Table 15-2, Table 16-5 and Table 17-2 are also defined as part of the RXVECTOR parameter list when the RXVECTOR parameter MODULATION is ERP-DSSS, ERP-CCK and ERP-OFDM, respectively.
 When implementations require the use of these vectors, some or all of these parameters may be used in the vectors.

 [End of File]